andrasq/node-qgetopt/Readme.md

 switch character.
 The first argument that does not start with - ends the options scan.
 The special argument `--` ends scanning and is skipped.
 A `-` by itself is an argument and not a command option.

+Repeated flag options are counted; "-t -t -t" returns `{t: 3}`.
+Repated param options are gathered into an array.

 - `argv` is the command-line arguments array to parse in `process.argv` format.
 The first two elements are 'node' and the name of the source file.